Sioux Falls Dental Implants

-Putting an implant in place is a complex procedure and patients throughout the Sioux Falls and surrounding areas trust us to replace their missing teeth due to the stellar reputation of Dr. Beecroft.
-We know that there are multiple dental providers to choose from so Dr. Beecroft and the staff at First Class Dental Care are constantly looking for ways to improve the overall experience of our patients.
-Our office is conveniently located in Sioux Falls and we treat patients throughout South Dakota, offering them the opportunity to restore missing teeth in a way that looks natural and beautiful.
+Tooth replacement is not something we take lightly.
+The process of installing a dental implant in place is a complex procedure and patients throughout Sioux Falls and surrounding areas trust us to replace their missing teeth due to the stellar reputation of Dr. Beecroft.
+Our office is conveniently located in Sioux Falls and we treat patients throughout South Dakota, offering them the opportunity to restore missing teeth in a way that looks natural and beautiful – preventing future bone loss.

 Facts from the American Academy of Implant Dentistry (aaid.com)